 - change of programme of study (unless elements contribute towards the new programme and/or maximum timeframes allowable)

-Where the student's academic department is unable to confirm that they are making satisfactory academic progress, the student will be issued with a financial aid warning for the next academic term.
-The student will continue to receive their financial aid during this period but will be expected to have resumed satisfactory academic progress prior to the next scheduled disbursement of financial aid.
+Where your academic department is unable to confirm that you are are making satisfactory academic progress, you will be issued with a financial aid warning for the next academic term.
+You will continue to receive your financial aid during this period, but will be expected to have resumed satisfactory academic progress prior to the next scheduled disbursement of financial aid.

-Where satisfactory academic progress is not confirmed by the end of the academic term, the student will be advised in writing that their financial aid will be suspended.
+Where satisfactory academic progress is not confirmed by the end of the academic term, you will be advised in writing that your financial aid will be suspended.

-A student who has received written advice that their financial aid will be suspended may appeal (within ten days of receiving written notification) if they consider that exceptional circumstances surrounding their progress can be demonstrated.
+If you have received written advice that your financial aid will be suspended you may appeal (within ten days of receiving written notification) if you consider that exceptional circumstances surrounding your progress can be demonstrated.

 Examples of exceptional circumstance may include, but are not limited to:

-- Student suffered an illness that necessitated he/she missing at least 15 days of lectures or equivalent research time
+- you suffered an illness that necessitated he/she missed at least 15 days of lectures or equivalent research time

-- Student suffered a loss in his/her immediate family.
+- you suffered a loss in your immediate family.
 Immediate family is defined as parents, grandparents, and siblings for a dependent student.
 Immediate family for an independent student also includes his/her spouse and children.

-- Student was the victim of a natural disaster that caused him/her to not attend the University
+- you were the victim of a natural disaster that caused you to not attend University

-All appeals must be received within ten days of receipt of the Notice of Suspension.
+All appeals must be received within 10 days of receipt of the Notice of Suspension.

-Students will be required to indicate why they believe financial aid should not be terminated and provide reasons for failing to meet the satisfactory academic progress requirements.
-Students will also be required to supply documentary evidence in support of their appeal.
+You will be required to indicate why you believe financial aid should not be terminated and provide reasons for failing to meet the satisfactory academic progress requirements.
+You will also be required to supply documentary evidence in support of your appeal.
 This may include:

 - copy of death certificate